CWRU-AutonomousVehiclesLab/Project-Milou-Firmware/README.md

 ## Development Enviorment Setup
 To develop teensy, you will need to use teensy duino, refer to [Teensy documentation](https://www.pjrc.com/teensy/td_download.html).
 This project uses Teensy 3.6 as its main development board.
 However, if you have a teensy 4.0 handy, you should be able to use that too, with some minor modifications and digging in the ROS Arduino Library.

+Once you have Arduino and Teensy Arduino installed, please make sure you have included ROS Arduino Library.
+For the most current ROS-Arduino-Lib that this project uses, you can find them [here](https://github.com/CWRU-AutonomousVehiclesLab/ros-arduino-lib).
+Just simply put this in your Arduino Library Enviornment.
+If you need to add additional custom ROS messages, you can find them [at ROS wiki](http://wiki.ros.org/rosserial_arduino/Tutorials/Adding%20Custom%20Messages).

 **NOTE: Currently, ROS Arduino does not officially support teensy 4.0**.

 ## Firmware documentation